As Trump trial opens, evidence mounts Capitol attack was planned

 "We came here to stop the steal," said Ochs.

 "That's what I came down here to do.
-We fucking did it," said DeCarlo.
+We f**king did it," said DeCarlo.

 "It may resume, but the steal is for now stopped.
 You're welcome, America!"
 Ochs replied.